 About FIU

 Florida International University is Miami’s public research university, focused on student success.
 According to U.S. News and World Report, FIU has 26 top-50 rankings in the nation among public universities and Washington Monthly Magazine ranks FIU among the top 20 public universities contributing to the public good and No. 12 for social mobility.
 FIU is a top U.S. research university (R1), with more than $200 million in annual expenditures.
 FIU ranks 15th in the nation among public universities for patent production, which drives innovation, and is one of the institutions that helps make Florida the top state for higher education.
 The Next Horizon fundraising campaign is furthering FIU’s commitment to providing students Worlds Ahead opportunities.
 Today, FIU has two campuses and multiple centers, and supports artistic and cultural engagement through its three museums: Jewish Museum of Florida, Patricia & Phillip Frost Art Museum, and The Wolfsonian.
 FIU is a member of Conference USA, with more than 400 student-athletes participating in 18 sports.
 The university has awarded more than 330,000 degrees to many leaders in South Florida and beyond.
-For more information about FIU, visit fiu.edu.
+For more information about FIU, visit .